-Qualified personnel for supervision of level I fieldwork include, but are not limited to: occupational therapists and occupational therapy assistants who are initially certified nationally and credentialed according to state requirements, psychologists, physician assistants, teachers, social workers, and physical therapists (ACOTE C.1.9).
+Qualified personnel for supervision of level I fieldwork include, but are not limited to: occupational therapists and occupational therapy assistants who are initially certified nationally and credentialed according to state requirements, psychologists, physician assistants, teachers, social workers, physicians, speech language pathologists, nurses, and physical therapists (ACOTE C.1.8).
 The Level I Qualified Supervisor form is used to ensure that our students are supervised by qualified professionals (Appendix II).

 Each level I fieldwork has specific objectives and assignments which are reviewed prior to starting the rotation.
-Level I fieldwork is not substituted by any part of level II fieldwork (ACOTE C.1.10).